Student Advisement FAQs

 Students may look up their advisor by:

-- Select Banner Web from the Quick Links menu at the top of NCCC website (www.niagaracc.suny.edu).
+- Select Banner Web from the Quick Links menu at the bottom of the NCCC home page (www.niagaracc.suny.edu).

 - Click on "Student & Financial Aid."